NCPP/ocgis/doc/operations.rst

 Inspecting Data
 ===============

-See :ref:`inspection` for guidance on inspecing datasets.
+See :ref:`inspection` for guidance on inspecting datasets.

 Spatial Collections
 ===================